 - Sharp Knife – obvious, I know, but no one likes cutting tomatoes with a dull knife.
 I am a total Wusthof junkie (I favor the Classic Ikon series), and my favorite is the Deli Knife.
 So versatile!

 - Deep Fry Thermometer – ever tried to deep fry without one?
 I suck at it.
 If you’re already putting in an Amazon order, here’s the one that I use.

 Most ingredients are basic things like nuts, yogurt, and easy-to-find produce, but there are three things which will make ALL the difference in the way the dishes turn out:

 - Sumac – this is a vibrant spice with a bright, citrus flavor.
 You can find it at most Halal markets, or do as I do and Amazon Prime the heck out of it.

 - Pomegranate Molasses – This stuff is SUPER delicious.
 It’s thick like a syrup (or, um, like molasses?) and has a robust, tangy flavor.
 Again, you can grab this on Amazon or in a specialty market.

 - High-Quality Olive Oil – I use my every-day supermarket variety for frying and sauteing, but when it comes to finishing a dish or making a killer salad dressing, high-quality olive oil is a game changer.
-I buy mine from the Oregon Olive Mill, but if you want to pick some up from wherever you live I’d recommend heading to a gourmet market or at least a Whole Foods.
+I buy Papa Vince from Amazon, but if you want to pick some up from wherever you live I’d recommend heading to a gourmet market or at least a Whole Foods.